 Curriculum

-The curriculum for the program provides students with a deep understanding of diverse brand and business strategies and will include courses on diverse market research techniques, brand development life cycles, semiotics and visual communication, business-to-business and business-to-consumer brand frameworks, history, cultural anthropology, trend forecasting, economics, statistics, behavioral psychology, communication, persuasion, brand management, social movements, and design.
+The curriculum for the program provides students with a deep understanding of diverse brand and business strategies.
+It will include courses on diverse market research techniques, brand development life cycles, semiotics and visual communication, business-to-business and business-to-consumer brand frameworks, history, cultural anthropology, trend forecasting, economics, statistics, behavioral psychology, brand management, and design.

 We investigate marketing challenges involved in creating, sustaining and reinventing brands as well as gain an understanding of corporate level discourse.
 Over the course of the program, our diverse curriculum equips students with the academic rigor needed to master the intellectual link between strategy, creativity, business and psychology.